levisstrauss/Route-Planning/README.md

 - Implements the A* search algorithm to find the shortest path.
 - Visualizes the map and the route using the IO2D graphics library.

-This repo contains the starter code for the Route Planning project.
+This repo contains the final code for the Route Planning project.

 <img src="map.png" width="600" height="450" />